jwjoseph/EC500/README.md

 /home/ubuntu/pythonproject/users/

+There is absolutely nothing special about this file structure; apart from a few references that I have likely neglected to link to CONSTANT variables at the begining, you may substitute another base directory ad libitum.

 ###MongoDB setup
 You will need to set up a database (pcrhero) and collections (apps, badges, issuers, tasks, users).
-There is absolutely nothing special about this file structure; apart from a few references that I have likely neglected to link to CONSTANT variables at the begining.